LevelUpMarketers/tta-management-plugin/docs/EventPage.md

 ## Attendee Gallery

 Below the image gallery, a second accordion displays profile pictures of confirmed attendees.
 The list is built from the `tta_attendees` table joined to `tta_members` via email so member profile images can be shown.
 Results are cached via `TTA_Cache` for ten minutes (one minute when empty).
-Attendees without a profile image or known name appear with a placeholder icon and the label "hidden."
-Names are sorted alphabetically before the placeholders.
+Each attendee's first name appears beneath their photo.
+If a profile image is missing or attendance is hidden, a placeholder image is shown with a label like "Attendee #1."
+Names are sorted alphabetically before the numbered placeholders.

 Members may opt to hide their attendance in their profile's *Privacy Options*.
-Hidden attendees always show the placeholder image and the name "hidden".
+Hidden attendees always show the placeholder image and use the numbered "Attendee" label.